-The system needs to be able to explain basic terms and the meanings of technical phrases.
+The system needs to be able to explain basic terms and technical phrases.
 These can be loaded from an FAQ-styled KB.
-If the amount of FAQs is large, then we recommend you consider using the VisiRule ChatBot service to deliver the VisiRule logic.
+If the amount of FAQs is large, then we recommend you consider using the VisiRule ChatBot service.

 How does VisiRule Support Explanations?

 VisiRule allows you to attach text and text-oriented functions, as well as images and videos and links, to all the principal decision points in a chart, i.e. questions, answers, expressions.
-These can then be retrieved and used to help provide suitable explanations.
+These can then provide context sensitive explanations.

 How, What, Why and When?

-VisiRule supports various interlocutors; and, in addition, developers can designate their own.
-The interlocutors help shape the content to be used when providing the explanation.
+VisiRule supports various interlocutors; and, in addition, developers can define their own.
+These are to shape the content when providing the explanation.

 Visual Explanations: Text vs Graphics vs Video